 Tip: Don't miss our modern guide to Calistoga.

 (Courtesy of @dreaminn_santacruz)

 Though it’s a touch younger than some of the others on our list, Santa Cruz’s Dream Inn is no less storied.
 Erected amid the early 1960s surf culture craze, The Dream Inn is, today, the last remaining beachfront hotel in town.
 A recent remodel has resurrected that mid-century vibe with bright, beachy colors, wave-inspired patterns, and surfboards a plenty.
 The inn’s 10-story tower (with 165 ocean-view rooms) curves around the rim of its beachfront pool and patio where they serve morning mimosas, evening tequila sunsets, and all day food and cocktails.
 At the Jack O’Neill Restaurant, farm-and-sea-to-table fare and unbeatable views of the Monterey Bay are on the menu breakfast, lunch, and dinner.
-Rates start at $329/night.
+Rates start around $250/night.

 Tip: Don't miss our modern guide to Santa Cruz.

 // 175 W. Cliff Dr (Santa Cruz), dreaminnsantacruz.com